 - Factionalization into AAT group

 Investments from big boys will accelerate.
 Last few years have seen AAT’s expansion into the SE Asia as a major battlefront and in the meantime, we saw Alibaba increasing its stake in Lazada in 2018.
 Tencent has already invested in a couple of companies like SEA (which went public 2 years back), Go-Jek, JD Thailand etc. Amazon entered the SE Asia market a bit late with Singapore and Australia.
 Amazon is expected to be a bit aggressive with acquisitions to gain market share.

 In 2020, as the players try to dominate we will see a bit more focus on Profitability.

 - The super apps battle for “super”

-As the super apps expand beyond their core cab-hailing /eCommerce, I expect them to be a lot more aggressive wrt acquisitions.
+As the super apps expand beyond their core cab-hailing /eCommerce, they’re expected to be a lot more aggressive with technology acquisitions.
 There may be a big play for Omnichannel i.e the digital players acquiring physical companies which gives them reach. e.g Moka being discussed to be acquired by Go-jek

 - The revenge of the “Brick and Mortar”

-Traditional brick and mortar Retailers like Matahari (Indonesia), MBK (Thailand) will increase their online presence significantly.
-At the same time, we expect the Cloud-first -Online brands like Pomelo, Lazada move into Retail to create Omni-channel experience.
+Traditional brick-mortar retailers like Matahari (Indonesia) and MBK (Thailand) will significantly increase their online presence.
+At the same time, we expect the Cloud-first Online brands like Pomelo and Lazada move in retail to create Omnichannel experience.

 Trend 3: Consolidation in the Platform economy